zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-09-26-decision-intelligence.md

 * **the quality of the decision-making process** and
 * an **element of randomness**, or **luck**.

-We can only control our decision-making process.
-Luck?
-Well, that's like trying to control a cat—it's beyond our grasp and has its own agenda.
-Consequently, if we only consider the outcome, we can mistakenly attribute good luck to good decision-making skills and bad luck to bad decision-making skills.
+We can control the decision-making process, but not luck.
+If we judge decisions only by outcomes, we can easily mistake good luck for good judgment, and bad luck for bad judgment.

 To fairly judge a decision, we need to look at the context and the information available when the decision was made.
-Imagine this: You're driving, and your GPS gives you two routes.
-One is 30 minutes shorter, so you take it.
-But 10 minutes in, a traffic jam from an accident makes you wish you had packed a lunch.
-You end up spending an extra hour stuck.
-Does this mean your decision was terrible?
-No way!
-At the time, all signs pointed to a quick trip.
+Consider a simple example: you choose the route that appears 30 minutes faster, but an accident causes a traffic jam after you start driving.
+The outcome is bad, but that does not automatically mean the decision was poor.
+At the time, the available information supported it.

-A recent prime example is the COVID-19 pandemic.
-The pandemic turned the global economy upside down, like a toddler with a snow globe.
-Some industries, like travel and tourism, took a nosedive (e.g., Uber, Booking.com, and [Airbnb](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9998299/)).
+The COVID-19 pandemic is a strong recent example.
+It reshaped the global economy abruptly.
+Some industries, like travel and tourism, took a severe hit (e.g., Uber, Booking.com, and [Airbnb](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9998299/)).
 On the flip side, however, COVID-19 boosted online tools' rocket boost.
 It birthed a new era of virtual collaboration (think Zoom, Microsoft Teams, Slack, Miro).

-So remember, while we can't control the outcome of the dice roll, we can master our decision-making process.
+We cannot control the dice roll, but we can improve the quality of the decision process.

 ### Economics of Decision-Making

-I've often found myself tangled up in trivial decisions that sucked up all my time and energy.
-Not all decisions are worth that kind of investment.
-Enter the "[value of clairvoyance](https://en.wikipedia.org/wiki/Value_of_information)" concept (also known as the value of perfect information) in decision analysis.
-This nifty idea helps you determine how much effort, info, and resources you should throw at a decision.
+Not all decisions deserve the same level of effort.
+The concept of "[value of clairvoyance](https://en.wikipedia.org/wiki/Value_of_information)" helps estimate how much time, information, and analysis a decision is worth.

-For low-stakes decisions, perfectionism is like wearing a tuxedo to a beach party—wholly unnecessary and probably uncomfortable.
-On the flip side, high-stakes decisions deserve the royal treatment.
-According to the wise Cassie Kozyrkov, here's how to tackle decision-making like a pro:
+For low-stakes decisions, perfectionism is wasteful.
+High-stakes decisions, by contrast, deserve much more care.
+Kozyrkov suggests the following approach:

 1. **Visualize the Best and Worst Outcomes**: Start by picturing your decision's potential paradise and disaster scenarios.
 This helps you grasp the stakes involved.
-2. **Apply the "Value of Clairvoyance" Technique**: Imagine you've got a psychic on speed dial who can give you the perfect answer to your dilemma.
-How much would you pay for that crystal-clear insight?
-Think of the maximum resources—money, time, or effort—you'd spend for this flawless foresight.
+2. **Apply the "Value of Clairvoyance" Technique**: Imagine you could know the correct answer in advance.
+How much would you reasonably spend in money, time, or effort for that level of certainty?
 3. **Balance Investment with Importance**: This little exercise helps you determine the value of achieving perfect clarity and making the best choice.

-If you realize that perfect information isn't worth much for a particular decision, it's time to trust your gut.
-This strategy helps you balance the effort you put into decision-making with the decision's actual importance.
+If perfect information would not be worth much, the decision probably does not justify heavy analysis.
+This framing helps balance decision effort against decision importance.

-For example, deciding on the best public cloud provider is like choosing a life partner.
-This high-impact decision deserves thorough analysis.
-On the other hand, approving costs for an individual developer license that can be canceled at any time is like choosing what to have for lunch.
-Yet, companies often have procurement processes that make both these decisions feel like you're signing the Declaration of Independence.
+Choosing a public cloud provider is a high-impact decision and deserves serious analysis.
+Approving a developer license that can be canceled at any time is not.
+Yet many organizations apply similar ceremony to both.

-So, next time you're stuck in a marathon meeting about whether to buy a €100 software library license, remember: not all decisions need to be treated like a royal decree.
-Save the deep dives for the big fish and keep the small fry simple!
+The practical lesson is simple: reserve heavy decision processes for decisions that actually justify them.

 ## Preparing for Making Decisions